MUKUNDKUMAR-G/GFG-160-Series/DAY14(Implement Atoi)/README.md

 ```

 # Time Complexity

-Approach 1 :

-- Time complexity : O(n log n) - for sorting (n log n) and traversing the array once(n).
-- Space complexity : O(1) - No additional Data structure is used.

-Approach 2:

 - Time complexity : O(n) - where n is the length of the input string.
 The algorithm processes each character of the string once, making it linear in time complexity.
 - Space complexity : O(n) - using hashing technique to store only positive number